What is APDS?

 People with APDS usually experience 1 or more of the following symptoms:

-Children with APDS may present with symptoms differently.
+Symptoms of APDS may present differently.

 IMPORTANCE OF GENETIC TESTING